coderdj/kodiaq/source/deployment.rst

 Deployment of the Full System
 =============================

-kodiaq consists of three parts:
+kodiaq consists of two parts:

 * The master module runs on one computer and manages the entire system
 * Slave modules run on each readout PC and drive the boards
-* User modules are used to log into the master and steer the DAQ

-All of these modules are required for running.
+Both of these modules are required for running in networked mode.
 Installation and configuration of the modules will be described in this section.

-All three modules require the libkodiaq, which is compiled automatically no matter which modules are added.
+Both modules require the libkodiaq, which is compiled automatically no matter which options are given.
 The libkodiaq library contains shared code for the network protocols, options file handling, logging, and other assorted helper functions.
 The source for this library is found in src/common.